pesricha/taipy-doc/docs/userman/gui/extension/accessing_assets.md

 - The `(ElementLibrary.)get_resource()^`
 method retrieves the absolute path to the logo image file on your local file system.
-This means the file is not accessible from the front-end.
-To make the file accessible via the web, you should use the `(ElementLibrary.)get_resource_url()^` method instead.
+The path is relative to the `<project dir>/<package dir>` directory of your extension library project.
-- The `logo_with_text` element includes two properties: `text` and `logo_path`.
+- The `logo_with_text` element includes two properties: *text* and *logo_path*.
-- The `text` property has the type `PropertyType.string^`, meaning it holds a string value.
+- The *text* property has the type `PropertyType.string^`, specifying it holds a static string value.
-- The `logo_path` property has the type `PropertyType.string^`, meaning it holds a string value.
+- The *logo_path* property has the type `PropertyType.string^` as well.
-  The `default_value` parameter is set to the base64-encoded image file, which is used as the default value for the property.
+  The *default_value* parameter is set to the base64-encoded image file, which is used as the initial value for the property.

 ## Creating the React component {data-source="gui:doc/extension/example_library/front-end/src/LogoWithText.tsx"}

+Below is the source code for implementing the component of this element:

 ```tsx title="LogoWithText.tsx"
 import React from "react";
 import { useDynamicProperty } from "taipy-gui";